pkp/pkp-docs/admin-guide/3.4/en/deploy-email.md

 ## Sendmail vs SMTP vs PHPMailer

-Most hosting services will provide the details the application should use to connect to an SMTP server for sending email.
+Most hosting services will provide the details the application should use to connect to a SMTP server for sending email.
 If you have those, follow the instructions in the [configuration guide](/admin-guide/en/deploy#email-server).

 If not, the server will probably be configured to send email through the `sendmail` application.
 In such cases, set the `default` sender to `sendmail` in the `config.inc.php`: